sankalp-sangle/imdb_finder/README.md

 ```

 ## Usage ##
-The path to the directory containing your movies is passed as a command line argument, as shown:
+The path to the directory containing your movies is passed as a command line argument, along with the option on sorting into ascending or descending order, as shown:
 ```bash
 $python3 imdbfinder.py enter_complete_path_to_directory_here order_of_the_list('a'/'A' for Ascending and 'd'/'D' for Descending)
 ```